 Summit the Tharpu peak (Tent peak) (5695 m) and back to Annapurna Base Camp.

-Trek from Annapurna Base Camp to Dovan (2630m.), which takes about 5 and half hours.
-It's much easier going down.
+Trek from Annapurna Base Camp to Dovan (2630m.), which takes about 5 and a half hours.
+It’s much easier going down.
 You should have no problem reaching Sinuwa in a single day from Annapurna Base Camp.
 Now you trek through Himalayan Hotel to Doban.

 Trek from Dovan to Jhinudanda (1750m.) and it takes about 5 and a half hours.
 The path is descent up to Bamboo passing through forests with varieties of rhododendron, oaks and bamboo plants.
-After Bamboo, the trail goes steeply up to the Kuldi Ghar and now the trail is quite flat until you reach Sinuwa.
+After Bamboo, the trail goes steeply up to the Kuldi Ghar and now the kilometres is quite flat until you reach Sinuwa.
 You trek gradually descend to the Chhumrong Khola and you have to follow stone staircase for almost an hour to reach Chhumrong.
 The last part of the trail is steeply down to Jhinudanda.
 From the town, you should walk down for 20 minutes to reach Hot Spring at the bank of the Modi Khola.
 You can relax at Hot Spring.